Daandelange/ofxBlend2D/README.md

 Some OpenFrameworks / Blend2D glue utilities are being written, any contribution is welcome to facilitate interaction with OF objects.

+Please note that Blend2d runs on a JIT interpreter and performance varies a lot between Debug and Release builds due to their respective exported debug symbols and compile-time optimisations.
+For performance, prefer Release builds.

 # Examples
 - `example-simple` : A bare-bones example of how to use the C++ Blend2D API, pretty similar to the Blend2D "getting started" examples.
 - `example-svg` : Loads an SVG to provide some `ofPath` which are converted to `BLPath` for rendering in Blend2D.
+Also has a GUI which lets you interactively change some parameters.

 # Future ideas
 - Implement as ofRenderer subclass (would need porting all `ofDraw...` functions to ofxBlend2D, but provide an easier integration with OF).